 Ways you may experience collaboration in the workplace includes:

 - Dealing with office issues

 If you want to hone your collaboration skills, start small by lending a hand to a coworker who needs some help.

 3) Critical Observation

 Information doesn’t mean a lot if you can’t analyze it.
-You need to look at your facts or data and see if there is a pattern emerging.
+You need to look at your facts or data and see if there’s a pattern emerging.
 Ask yourself the obvious questions and then go further.

 It’s a good idea to approach your bosses with solutions instead of problems.
-When an issue comes up make sure to think about how you can address it before you bring it to your supervisor.
+When an issue comes up, make sure to think about how you can address it before you bring it to your supervisor.

-At Career Quest Learning Centers, we know career training is valuable if you want to advance in your career.
-But we also understand the importance of soft skills.
-That’s why we teach and talk about them in all our programs.
+At Career Quest Learning Centers, we know career training is valuable if you want to advance.
+We also understand the importance of soft skills—and that’s why we teach and talk about them in all our programs.